EmPOWERED to Serve Business Accelerator™

 - Described how their businesses are improving the health of their communities

-Since we launched four years ago we have:
+Since we launched five years ago we have:

 Made a health impact through organizations that address food insecurity, transportation, access to healthcare, STEM, youth education and more.

 training to 93 social entrepreneurs

 and 73 organizations

 Alameda, Contra Costa, Marin, Napa, Santa Clara, San Francisco, San Mateo, Solano, and Sonoma

 The EmPOWERED to Serve Bay Area Business Accelerator 2022 grant recipients have been selected!